Under 2 hours

 - Wipe the countertop in small circular motions with light to medium pressure.

-- Buff dry with a microfiber cloth.
+- Buff dry with a microfiber towel.

+When it comes to how to get stains out of granite, prevention is truly worth a pound of cure.
 Keep stains off your granite countertops with a few simple precautions.

 - Clean up spills as soon as they happen, especially acidic liquids like tomato sauce or fruit juice.